mariomeissner/mariomeissner.github.io/setup_instructions.md

 ```

 3. Run `bundle install` and `bundle update` inside the blog directory.
-4. Execute with `bundle exec jekyll run` to get a localhost instance of the blog.
+4. Execute with `bundle exec jekyll serve` to get a localhost instance of the blog.